-Hi, I’m Daesol, a tech start-up business strategy guy based in Sydney.
+Hi, I’m Daesol, a tech start-up business strategy guy based in Sydney (currently working at SKUTOPIA, a logistics robotics and software start-up).

 I’ve long been curious about how the world works and this website is a collection of my inner nerding.

-1. Underrated-Concepts.
-These are my longer form, deep dive essays on some big ideas that seem to be unfamiliar to most.
+Underrated-Concepts: big ideas that are surprisingly unfamiliar to most.
 Most popular to date:

-2. Overlooked-Trends.
-Here I tell stories on topics with substantial second-order effects that are all too often overlooked.
-These narratives tend to dance inside the intersection of technology, business, society, finance, and history.
+Overlooked-Trends: stories highlighting the substantial second-order effects, often dancing inside the intersection of technology, business, society, finance, and history.

-4. Strategy-and-Management (none published yet – coming soon) are my notes on business problem solving.
-Ranging from high-level corporate strategy to tactical execution lessons.
-Functional management practices to leading high-performing teams.
+Strategy-and-Management (none yet – coming soon…): notes on business problem solving.
+Ranging from broader corporate strategy to lessons in tactical execution, best practices in functional management to leading high-performing teams.

-9. Newsletters.
-Whenever I’ve accumulated enough interesting things to share, I send out an email newsletter.
-Cadence is intentionally irregular as I hold the belief that there’s no point spamming your inbox for the sake of weekly/fortnightly consistency.
+Newsletters: Whenever I’ve accumulated enough interesting things to share, I send out an email newsletter.
 Subscribe here:

 See Archives for a full list of every post published to date.